Multicia/Courses/CSC510/hw/test.md

 3. Conclusion
 -------------

-I would ideally want to put in more time in development and have spend less time on social networking sites.
-I would be ideally following my productivity while tweaking my habits.
+Find below the things that I would like to change in my daily schedule to increase my productivity
+1. Put in more time in development.
+This is not the correct way to judge this since I have not been using this laptop for most part of the day.
+But again it's is always nice to put in more time into work.
+2. Spend less time on social networking sites.
+I am thinking of adding some plugins which would stop me from visiting facebook and other social networking sites during work hours.
+3. I would like to refrain myself from checking emails and answering them during work hours.
+I have noticed that this is very distracting.
+I would also turn off the notification of my cell phone.